 \subsection{Data Generating Process}

-We consider a very general panel data model, which is rich enough in order to nest several important cases in economics, finance and related areas.
-We define the following Data Generating Process (DGP). \begin{assumption}[DGP] The process $\{Y_{it}:1\leq i\leq n , t\geq 1\}$ is generated by
+We consider a very general panel data model rich enough to nest several important cases in economics, finance, and related areas.
+We define the following Data Generating Process (DGP). \begin{assumption}[DGP] For $T\geq 4$ and $n\geq 2$, the process $\{Y_{i,t}:i\in[n], t\in [T]\}$ is generated by covariate-adjusted factor model

-where $\b X_{it}$ is a $k$-dimensional observable (random) vector which may also include a constant term, $\b F_t$ is a $r$-dimensional vector of common latent factors, and $U_{it}$ is a zero mean idiosyncratic shock.\footnote{For simplicity, we assume that all the units $i$ have the same number of covariates ($k$).
-The framework can certainly accommodate situations where $k_i$ is a function of $i$.} The unknown parameters are $\b\gamma_i\in\R^{k}$, the factor loadings $\b\lambda_i$, and the covariance matrix of the idiosyncratic shocks.
-Finally, we assume that $\b X_{it}$, $\b F_t$ and $U_{it}$ are mutually uncorrelated. \end{assumption}
+where $\b X_{i,t}$ is a $k$-dimensional observable (random) vector which may also include a constant term and is typically used for adjustments of heterogeneity, seasonality, and covariate dependence, $\b F_t$ is a $r$-dimensional vector of common latent factors, and $U_{i,t}$ is a zero mean idiosyncratic component.\footnote{For simplicity, we assume that all the units $i$ have the same number of covariates ($k$).
+The framework can certainly accommodate situations where $k_i$ depends on $i$.
+It also includes cross-sectional regression as a specific example.} The unknown parameters are $\b\gamma_i\in\R^{k}$, the factor loadings $\b\lambda_i$, and the covariance matrix of the idiosyncratic components.
+Finally, we assume that $\b X_{i,t}$, $\b F_t$ and $U_{i,t}$ are mutually uncorrelated, but can be serially autocorrelated. \end{assumption}